-Our Company has entered into an agreement with the Debenture Trustee, ('Debenture Trust Deed'), the terms of which governs the appointment of the Debenture Trustee and the issue of the Secured NCDs.
+Our Company intends to enter into an agreement with the Debenture Trustee, ('Debenture Trust Deed'), the terms of which will govern the appointment of the Debenture Trustee and the issue of the Secured NCDs.
 Our Company proposes to complete the execution of the Debenture Trust Deed before finalisation of the Basis of Allotment in consultation with the Designated Stock Exchange and utilize the funds only after the stipulated security has been created and upon receipt of listing and trading approval from the Designated Stock Exchange.